JarvisSan22/SensorNetwork2020_DashSever_SDS011_DHT22/AQ_Plot_server/README.md

  ```
 python {SaveLoc}/AQ_Plot_server.py
  ```
+ After running take note of the ip.
+Use this for the Nodes https://github.com/JarvisSan22/SensorNetwork2020_DashServer_SDS011_DHT22/tree/main/AQ_nodes

  ###### Decription: \
 This will create a new file "Testloc_NODE1_YYYYMMDDHHMMSS", if the file aready exist, the new data will append to the file. \
 Note as long as the <nodedata> is in a "{column name},{column data}, {column name},{column data},{IP}" format, diffrent types of data can be recived (not just Temp and RH).  \